Estates General of 1593: Infanta

 It was on the subject of the Infanta that the Spanish representatives worked to continue to alienate the Estates on 16 May, with their proposals towards her rights to the throne and denunciations of Salic Law as a non-fundamental component of the French state.
 This time their entreaties were directed by Jean Baptiste de Taxis, who unlike Feria could speak French, he was joined by Don Iñigo de Mendoza who broke down the fallibility of Salic Law in a Latin address.
-He also reassured the delegates that Felipe had enough kingdoms already, and had no designs to claim the French one for himself.
+He also reassured the delegates that Philip had enough kingdoms already, and had no designs to claim the French one for himself.
 This earned the rebuke of several Parlementaire deputies present, among them Edouard Molé, Le Maistre and Du Vair.
 Even Parlementaires of more solidly ligueur inclination like Hacqueville found it difficult to countenance.
 They protested to the Estates against the Spanish remarks.
 Also among those who objected was Guillaume de Rose, the bishop of Senlis.
 One deputy opined that if Salic Law was not fundamental to the law of France, then all the Valois kings were illegitimate and they should be ruled by the English crown.

 By contrast those delegates aligned with the Seize were open to the idea of inheritance being derived through the Infanta.

 Bribery

 In the hopes of furthering their position at the Estates, Spanish money was given to many deputies, while the ambassadors continued to cajole the deputies.
 The Spanish position was however undermined by their poverty, with only 30,000 livres to spread around as opposed to the 200,000 initially promised for the purpose of bribery.
 11,148 écus would be given to First Estate delegates, 8,180 to the Third Estate and 4720 to the Second, far too small sums to achieve their desired objectives.
-Bribes were also offered to the various captains of Paris to ensure their loyalty to España.
+Bribes were also offered to the various captains of Paris to ensure their loyalty to Spain.
 The Spanish had difficult with resistance to accepting their bribes, many proving uninterested.
 This campaign of bribery was too much for Mayenne who protested.